 In the meantime, those aiming to grow industrial hemp should follow their state’s rules.
 It is essential to keep the THC content below 0.3%.
 We have sadly heard of many farmers losing entire harvests by going over the threshold marginally.
 It is heartbreaking and financially catastrophic to lose months of hard work.

 It is a more labor-intensive pursuit than growing traditional crops.
 Also, poor first-year yields, on average, make it hard to become profitable.
 You also need to invest in security because thieves steal hemp in the belief it is marijuana!
-If you believe you can overcome these obstacles, the time is potentially ripe for growing industrial hemp.
-Unless, of course, you live in Idaho.
+If you think you can overcome these obstacles, the time is potentially ripe for growing industrial hemp.